Course Title: Radiation Therapy 4A

 On successful completion of this course you should be able to:

-- Evaluate the technological principles, physics concepts and instrumentation relevant to the practice of Radiation Therapy.
+- Outline the technological principles, physics concepts and instrumentation that supports radiation therapy practice.

 Overview of Learning Activities

-You will learn through a range of activities including lectures, laboratory and tutorial classes, self-directed study and team-based discussions.
-This course is supported by RMIT's online learning management system (LMS).
+This course promotes learning through a range of activities including lectures, laboratory and tutorial classes, self-directed study and team-based discussions.
+This course is supported by Canvas, RMIT's online learning management system (LMS).

 Overview of Learning Resources